-Description of Progress or Success: Goal #3 - Not-For-Profit Community Organizations (Progress)
+Description of Progress or Success: Goal # 2 - Not-For-Profit Community Organizations (Progress)

 Partner with established not-for-profit community organizations that provide direct social service to at-risk populations in Areas of Disproportionate Impact.
 Our goal is to provide a minimum financial donation in the amount of at least \$12,000 and provide 150 hours of community service time to support their efforts.

-MAC has identified established not-for-profit community organizations that it will support and has scheduled \$12,000 of financial donation payments in 2020.
-Men of Honor will receive payments of \$3000 in March & September.
-Amherst Community Connections will receive payments of \$3000 in June & December.
-Community Service volunteer hours will begin in 2020, as well.
+MAC has identified established not-for-profit community organizations that it will support and has scheduled \$12,000 of annual financial donation payments.
+Women's Fund of Western Massachusetts received a payment of \$6000 in November 2020.
+Amherst Community Connections shall receive payments of \$3000 in June & December 2021.
+Due to the COVID-19 pandemic, community service volunteer hours shall begin in 2021, as well.